ibm-cloud-docs/containers/ts-pod-networking.md

         ```
         {: screen}

     3. If any of the listed pods are not present or are in an unhealthy state, go through the cluster and worker node trouble shooting documentation included in the previous steps.
-Make sure any issues with the pods in this step are resovled before moving on.
+Make sure any issues with the pods in this step are resolved before moving on.

 ## Debug with test pods